Atlanta: From Railroads to Renaissance

 Barbara Hyde, Shutze Scholar and Keeper of the Goodrum House

-Our day begins with an introduction to Philip Trammell Shutze, the Georgia-born architect whose designs define Atlanta’s most distinguished early-20th-century residences.
-We then take to the city for immersive visits to some of the region’s premier collections of decorative and fine arts.
+Our day begins with an introduction to Philip Trammell Shutze, the Georgia-born architect who designed many of Atlanta’s most distinguished early-20th-century residences.
+We then take to the city for immersive visits to the region’s premier collections of decorative and fine arts.
 Our morning is devoted to the Atlanta History Center, a museum and research center dedicated to stewarding the multifaceted story of Atlanta’s material culture.
 Its sprawling campus dotted with historic buildings includes the magnificent Swan House.
 Designed by Shutze in 1928, this confection of Renaissance and Classical styles represents the pinnacle of Atlanta’s Country House Era.
-The Palladian façade, Italian Renaissance gardens, and lavish collection of porcelain, silver, furniture, and paintings reflect the cultivated aesthetic of Atlanta’s most affluent families.
+The Palladian façade, Italian Renaissance gardens, and lavish collection of porcelain, silver, furniture, and paintings exemplify the sophisticated aesthetics of Atlanta’s elite during the city’s golden age.
 Our visit also includes special behind-the-scenes access to the Center’s storage facilities where we examine rarely displayed treasures.
 Guided walks through the gardens showcase the arboreal artistry of Southern landscape design.
 The Center’s permanent exhibitions provide essential context for Atlanta’s evolution from railroad hub to modern metropolis as we deepen our understanding of the city.

 Following lunch, we visit the High Museum of Art, the Southeast’s largest art museum and a gem of 20th-century Modernist architecture, which celebrates its centennial in 2026.
 We enjoy special access to the American decorative art galleries, closed for renovation but opened exclusively for our group.
 Expert guides treat us to an investigation of the museum’s significant holdings of material culture from the Virginia Carroll Crawford Collection, including important works by the Herter Brothers, Tiffany & Co., and Frank Lloyd Wright.
-Nearby is the First Presbyterian Church, built in 1914 in the Late Gothic Revival style by Walter T. Downing and A. Ten Eyck Brown, prolific architects in early-20th-century Atlanta.
-The church’s exceptional collection of stained-glass windows include examples by three renowned sources: Louis C. Tiffany, Nicola D’Ascenzo, and the Willet Studio.
+A curator-led examination of the museum’s impressive ceramics galleries reveals more than 100 years of dedicated collecting of pottery and fine porcelain.
+Next door is the First Presbyterian Church, built in 1914 in the Late Gothic Revival style by Walter T. Downing and A. Ten Eyck Brown, prolific architects in early-20th-century Atlanta.
+The church’s sequence of exceptional stained-glass windows include examples by three renowned sources: Louis C. Tiffany, Nicola D’Ascenzo, and the Willet Studio.

 Saturday, April 25, 9:00 am–5:00 pm